 It is a bold statement that is simple, yet deep in meaning.
 As in many other places in the Bible, the Hebrew term brethren encompasses extended family relationships.
 The message of Psalm 133 reminds us that community unity is a joyful, even a holy, thing.
 We are blessed to live in a community of faith where together we are reminded that God is with us.

 Psalm 133 is appropriate for the season of Easter during which we celebrate the reality of a life-giving power that both transcends and transforms human efforts and human structures: the resurrection of Jesus as a demonstration of God’s love.

 In a world that often seems divisive and antagonistic, gathering together in the love of God is good news.
 Hebrews 13:1 (CEB) encourages us to,

 The whole community is invited to join us like family for a day or the whole week for lunch, fellowship and spiritual growth.
 You will be immersed in God’s love and renewed by sharing time with encouraging brothers and sisters.
 As we grow in love, our hearts are encouraged to reach out beyond the walls of our lunchtime “sanctuary” and touch others with God’s love.

 Donations for lunches are accepted but not required.

-All proceeds go to the Swain Pastor’s Association Fund that goes to serve the underprivileged in Swain County.
+All proceeds go to the Swain Pastor’s Association Fund that goes to serve the Sojourners amongst us in Swain County.